foolsgoldtoshi-star/foolsgoldtoshi-star-pond-highdesert/docs/en/0000045_maya_alex_first_collaborative_music_tech_project.md

 - **Parent/guardian notification** - option to include a trusted adult in initial communications
 - **Community guidelines** - clear expectations about respectful interaction

 "You know what I love about this?"
 Alex said as he watched Maya work.
-"We're not just building an app - we're building a community.
-And we're thinking about how to make it safe and welcoming from the very beginning."
+"We're not just building an app - we're creating a space for authentic storytelling.
+And the safety features show we really care about the people who'll use Faeb."

 "That's exactly it.
-This isn't just about connecting musicians - it's about creating the kind of community we want to be part of."
+This isn't just about connecting musicians - it's about honoring their creative journeys and building the kind of storytelling community we want to be part of."

 As Alex played background music while Maya coded, other people in the commons started noticing their collaboration.
 A coffee shop owner came over and asked what they were working on.
 A mom with two teenage daughters stopped to listen to Alex's music and ended up in a conversation about how hard it can be for young people to find creative communities.